tdelame/codingame_vscode_extension/README.md

 I provide a working example of [starter C++ CodinGame project](https://github.com/tdelame/codingame_starter) in another repository.

+### Configure Project Build

+Configure the build a bot, choosing its build type among Dev, Release, and Debug.
+Once the configuration is done, you can press `CTRL+SHIFT+B` to build the project, if you used [my starter C++ CodinGame project](https://github.com/tdelame/codingame_starter).

 ## Requirements

 You must have the EditorConfig for VS Code extension as well as the C/C++ extension activated.